 Despite the advancements in motor vehicle safety equipment, injuries are still commonplace during car wrecks.
 In Ontario, more than 62,000 personal injury collisions were reported in 2009.
 If you or a loved one has been hurt in a motor vehicle accident caused by a negligent driver, the victim may be entitled to compensation for their injuries and damaged property.

 At Greg Monforton and Partners we are dedicated to helping personal injury victims get the justice they deserve.
 We can help guide you through the entire litigation process to ensure you get the MAXIMUM amount of compensation you deserve.
 Since 1987 we have been representing clients throughout the Windsor, Ontario area and are proud to serve the surrounding areas, including:

-To contact us online, simply fill out the FREE CASE REVIEW form located at the top right hand corner of this page its 100% FREE and strictly confidential.
+To contact us online, simply fill out the FREE CASE REVIEW form located at the top right-hand corner of this page it is 100% FREE and strictly confidential.